 Honors College Admission

 Indiana applicants who earn Academic Honors Diplomas and out-of-state applicants who pursue comparable curricula may be reviewed for Honors College admission.
 Performance in academic course work and standardized test scores will be evaluated.
-(See the Ball State University Honors College Web site for details, www.bsu.edu/honors.)
+(See the Ball State University Honors College website for details.)

-Students admitted as undergraduates to the university for the first time must accept their formal offers of admission by completing the Enrollment Confirmation Form (received with the notification of admission) and by submitting a $100 non-refundable enrollment deposit.
+Students admitted as undergraduates to the university for the first time must accept their formal offers of admission by completing the Enrollment Confirmation Form (received with the notification of admission) or confirm admissions online at my.bsu.edu and by submitting a $100 non-refundable enrollment deposit.
 The deposit will be applied directly to first-semester fees.
 The deadline for fall and summer semesters is May 1 and for spring semester the deadline is January 1.
 In cases of financial difficulties, a guidance counselor may request, in writing, that the enrollment deposit be deferred for a student.

 Enrollment as Guest Students